manuelroemer/Files/README.md

 ✨ **Extensively Documented**:<br/>
 Incredible effort has been put into documenting the library's members.
 You **will not find** a single public class/property/method/etc. which is **not documented via XML comments**.
-This includes parameters, return types, and, most importantly, possible exceptions.
+This includes parameters, return types, and, most importantly, possible exceptions.<br/>
+In addition, the entire library uses **Nullable Reference Types**.